angelo-moreira/open-banking/README.md

 Run `docker-compose up database` to initialise the database.

+Run `mix deps.get` in order to get and compile all packages needed

 Run `mix open_banking` to have a list of everything you can do within the application.

 ## Interacting with the program